Best Long Range Scope 2022: Top Hunting, Shooting, and Rifle Scopes for the Money

 But without the right scope, even the best guns in the world are rendered useless over long distances.
 With the wrong scope, you’ll miss the big shot by those crucial few inches.

-This is one of very few highly-rated long range models under $1,000.
-It’s less than half the price of most other long range scopes, but is designed to compete with all the big players.
+This is one of very few highly-rated long range models that’s less than half the price of most other long range scopes, but is designed to compete with all the big players.
 The adjustments include parallax compensation, and have spring-loaded returns for adjusting between shots.
-Online reviewers attest to the fact that it feels and performs like one that would cost more than $1,000.
+Online reviewers attest to the fact that it feels and performs like one of the higher priced models.

 Both lenses are fully multicoated.
 The tube is also nitrogen purged and sealed with O-rings to keep out any fog and moisture.
 There’s a quick-focus eyepiece for bringing the reticle into focus at any zoom setting.
 We especially appreciate this for moving targets at long range, when you may need to jump 100 yards between shots.